 Cook slowly and stir occasionally.

-Serve with rice, farofa (coarsely ground manioc flour or what the Hatians might call “semoule de manioc”) and stir fried collard greens.
+Serve with rice, farofa (coarsely ground manioc flour (semolina) or what the Hatians might call “semoule de manioc”) and garlic fried collard greens.

 And bonne apetit.